-Workflow for risk and opportunity dashboard design to report climate risks and metrics internally and externally assumptions for development climate risk metrics and green finance targets Draft the MIS and climate risk disclosure templates attributes
+Workflow for risk and opportunity dashboard design to report climate risks and metrics internally and externally risk disclosure templates climate risk metrics and green finance targets

 Characteristics of the climate risk and opportunity dashboard

 - Provides management information on climate risks and opportunities and supports a bank's progressive adoption of the recommendations set forth by the G-20 financial stability board's TCFD. - Focusses on exposure to fossil fuel sectors (coal mining, oil & gas, utilities/power generation) characterised through a range of established financial measures, and broken down by regions, sectors and business types. - Addresses the information needs for low/positive carbon benchmark, and offers potential for green financing by providing bank's exposure to opportunities in the renewable sector. - Provides disclosure of GHG emissions and carbon intensity for the highest financed emissions as a systematic pathway to assessing and managing environmental and social risk in projects.